Devmurilomartins/Devmurilomartins/README.md

  <summary><h3>💻 My journy on IT </h3></summary>

 Like everyone who liked video games in the 90s, I started my journey on the PC because of games and from then on it has always been part of my day to day, I decided to start part of my career in IT in 2007 and continue working in this area until today.
-I hope to help with my experience and knowledge with Operating Systems , Programs and Web Developement !
+I hope to help with my experience and knowledge with SysAdmin and Web Developement !